This post is going to help answer the question “should you use Wix for your blog?” and give you a full step-by-step guide to the process.

 I’ve used both Wix and WordPress for building blogs and websites, so I’ll give you my honest and informed opinion on whether Wix is good for blogging!

-And I’ll also show you all the screenshots and timestamps I captured while setting up a new blog on Wix, so you can see exactly what to expect.
+And I’ll also show you all the screenshots and timestamps I captured while setting up a new blog on Wix, so you can see exactly what to expect and what to do.
 Plus a breakdown of all costs for both.
 This post is the whole shebang.

 This page uses affiliate links – if you click on a link I may earn a small commission at no extra cost to you; as an Amazon Associate I earn from qualifying purchases – thank you!